Displaying a static threshold line in a chart can help you determine which data points are either below or above a significant value.

 completing the following steps:

-- Select a dashboard containing the chart that you want to edit.
+- From the dashboard dock, select a dashboard containing the chart that you want to edit.

 - Click the chart title and then select Edit.